Interactive Exhibition and Community Project

 As Chair of the International Caucus of the Women's Caucus for Art, Sherri directed an art-based cultural exchange on behalf of WCA and at the invitation of LuXun Academy of Fine Arts in Shenyang, Liaoning Province, China, that occurred in April 2014.
 The theme was Half the Sky: Intersections in Social Practice Art and included an exhibition of Chinese artists curated by Gallery Director Wang Yi Gang and Co-Curator Yin Ou Zhao and artists juried through WCA as well as a small delegation of WCA members, who traveled to Shenyang to create art collaborations, community and common understanding.

-I agree with those who believe that we must continue to investigate and discuss the grand narratives created to explain the whole world and that each of us must continue to reformulate our questions and seek new answers as we learn and grow.
+I agree with those who believe that we must continue to investigate and discuss the grand narratives created to explain the world and that each of us should reformulate our questions and seek new answers as we learn and grow.
 My work is often a physical manifestation of these questions and, often, to answers.
 I desire to develop art and correlating events that engage the psyche of viewers and participants to the point where they, too, become moved to question, to consider, to act. "